Caedendi/D2RMM-Loot-Filter-Extended/README.md

 You are free to use and distribute all code in this mod, as long as you ask for permission (and permission is given), it stays open source, free of charge and all due credit is given.

-If you are trying to profit off this mod in any way, then you're a dick and not allowed to use this code.
+If you are trying to profit off this mod in any way, then you're a dick and forbidden from using this code.